Alexpascual28/rlis_inventory_system/README.md

    The "Storage Locations" sheet in the file provides details about various storage units within the robotics laboratory.
 This helps in quickly finding where an item is physically located.
 It helps to ascertain where each item is stored within the lab, by using the "*Storage ID*" linked identifier and detailed descriptions of the location within the lab’s space.

    * **Columns**:
+        To add a new storage location, click on the "Add Location" button.
+This will trigger the addStorageRow() function.

         This column is filled automatically as information about the storage location is introduced:

         - **Storage ID**: The full unique identifier for each storage location within the rooms.
 It follows the format **/RRR/SSS**, where *RRR* is the **room number** (e.g if the room is P/T/410, *RRR* is 410) and *SSS* is the **storage location number** (see area map for reference).